Timeline

 Filter Rehaul

-I've completely redesigned the LinkedIn Connections filter bar for a more intuitive and customizable experience.
-The new collapsible categories keep the workspace organized, while a search bar allows quick access to filters and tags.
-The "Add New Filter" section lets users create custom filters with specific tags, which can be easily removed by hovering.
-This update gives users more control, making networking and connection management seamless.
+I've completely redesigned the LinkedIn Connections filter bar with collapsible categories to keep the workspace organized and a search bar for quick access to filters and tags.
+The "Add New Filter" section lets users create custom filters with specific tags that can be easily removed by hovering, giving users more control and making networking and connection management seamless.

 Profile Tags